Own20/Own20/README.md

 <h3 align="center">A passionate software developer from Indonesia, interested in data fields</h3>

 # 💫 About Me:
-🔭 I’m currently working on projects
+🔭 I’m currently working on my university courses final projects
 <br> <br>
 🌱 I’m currently learning **Python, SQL, and Typescript**
+<br> <br>
+🤝 I’m currently looking for any internship or work that requires minimum experience for me to explore more in a specific field
 <br>